 About Sarah's Violin Bags: These handmade violin bags are a unique design created by a violinist for maximum instrument protection and beauty.
-These bags come in various prints of all patterns and colors because there is no reason to have a plain violin bag!
+These bags come in various prints of all patterns and colors because there is no reason to have a plain instrument bag!
 Every single bag is made by hand by me, in Bloomington, Indiana.

 Each bag has all the stitching on the outside to protect your instrument's varnish.
 The outside seams are trimmed neatly as part of the industrial strength stitching, so there are no unsightly edges.
-The top scroll closure protects the entire body instead of the traditional bag opening at the base of the instrument, as a violin's most likely location of cracking will occur by the saddle at the base of the violin/viola or at the sound post.
+The top scroll closure (for violins and violas) protects the entire body instead of the traditional bag opening at the base of the instrument, as a the most likely location of cracking will occur by the saddle at the base of the violin/viola or at the sound post.
 This complete enclosure also protects against open seams in your violin/viola.
 Each bag is made out of satin or pure silk material in various prints, closes with a matching ribbon, and fits in all regular cases.
 (If you have an extremely tight-fitting case, or an unusually high chinrest, please message me to ensure we design a bag that fits your violin's situation!)
 The pure silk bags offer the most protection, especially against humidity changes as this natural fiber is considered to be one of the best natural insulators!